How To Properly Clean Your Dog’s Eyes:

-To clean your dog’s eyes, moisten sterile gauze with a sterile saline solution.
-(Note: Some preparations recommend use of cotton balls for this purpose, but we are not fans of cotton balls, since they can shred, leaving tiny filaments of cotton attached to your dog’s eyelashes that can lead to further problems).
+Accordingly, to clean your dog’s eyes, moisten a sterile gauze pad with a sterile saline solution.
+(Note: Some preparations recommend use of cotton balls for this purpose, but we are not fans of cotton balls.
+The Big problem is that they can shred, leaving tiny filaments of cotton attached to your dog’s eyelashes leading to further problems).
 Use a good saline solution recommended by your vet, or purchase a pet eye wash.
 Make sure your own hands are clean when you begin cleaning.

 If your dog has a lot of hair around his eyes, either comb it so the eyes are not obstructed, or trim it slightly to prevent irritation.
-ONLY use blunt-tipped scissors (that you can buy at your pet supply store), and wipe away the cut hair with a damp washcloth to prevent it from finding its way into the eyes.
+ONLY use blunt-tipped scissors that you can buy at your pet supply store.
+Afterward, wipe away the cut hair with a damp washcloth to prevent it from finding its way back into the eyes.

 What to Look Out for When Cleaning Your Dog’s Eyes